 National Asian & Pacific Islander HIV/AIDS Awareness Day

-Founded by the Banyan Tree Project and the San Francisco Community Health Center on May 19, 2005, the National Asian & Pacific Islander HIV/AIDS Awareness Day raises awareness about the impact of HIV and AIDS-related stigma in Asian and Pacific Islander (API) communities.
+National Asian & Pacific Islander HIV/AIDS Awareness Day was first recognized on May 19, 2005, by the Banyan Tree Project and the San Francisco Community Health Center to raise awareness about the impact of HIV and AIDS-related stigma in Asian and Pacific Islander (API) communities.

 Although the API communities are the fastest growing minority group, HIV diagnoses in this group have remained stable.
 According to the Centers for Disease Control and Prevention (CDC), in the United States and dependent territories, most new HIV diagnoses in API communities were among gay, bisexual, and other men who have sex with men.
 Other segments of the API population in the United States who experienced new HIV diagnoses were women and people who inject drugs.
 HIV-related stigma is a primary barrier to HIV prevention, testing, and treatment in API communities.
 Intensified efforts are needed to support culturally tailored interventions to improve access to HIV services for API communities.
 The National Institutes of Health (NIH) supports research opportunities to better understand and address factors that contribute to HIV in API populations.

 - Use the hashtag #APIMay19 to follow the conversation on social media.
 Check out the “Use Digital Communication” resources on HIV.gov National Asian & Pacific Islander HIV/AIDS Awareness Day webpage for tips to spread awareness on social media.
 Download graphics and find sample social media posts to help promote HIV prevention, testing, and treatment in API communities on CDC’s National Asian & Pacific Islander HIV/AIDS Awareness Day webpage.